rmerkel/P/README.md

 * No input instructions, and just elementary Write/Writeln implementation.
 * No interactive mode for debugging; just automatic single stepping (-v)

-## Design and implementation notes
+## Design notes and goals

  * Single quotes for character literals, double for strings.
  * There is just one basic integer type, the signed Integer.
  * Unsigned integers (Natural), is a built-in subrange of Integer; 0..maxint, the maximum Integer value; thus any Natural value will 'fit' in a Integer.
- * Likewise, Positive is 1..maxint.
+   Likewise, Positive is 1..maxint.
  * Boolean is a built-in enumeration of false, true [0, 1]
  * Character is a subrange of 0..127.
  * Subrange checking is accomplished via the limit check instructions, LLIMIT and ULIMIT when for assignments from a ordinal value with a wider range to a narrower one.
-This should be omitted in the case of constant expressions where the range of the value is know... but isn't currently.
+This should be omitted in the case of constant expressions where the range of the value is know... but currently isn't.
- * Variables do not have default values; they must be explicitly initialized by the program via assignment, otherwise, the compiler would have to emit initialization instructions on entry to every new block.
+ * Variables do not have default values; they must be explicitly initialized by via assignment, otherwise, the compiler would have to emit initialization instructions on entry to every new block.
  * Either the compiler or the machine could emit errors if a uninitialized variable is used.
 Alternatively, variables could have default values.
  * Allow pointers to point to any variable, thus pass by reference would be